tomchadwin/tom.chadw.in/_posts/2023-07-20-UpdatableViews.md

 The NEW object has all the same properties as the original UPDATE had columns, with the values assigned in the original query.

 And that's it.
-We can make our view as complex as we want (I could write a whole post about using CROSSTAB to destructure related tables), and then restructure the flat input and update whatever underlying tables we want. *The table structure is never touched.*
+We can make our view as complex as we want (I could write a whole post about using <code>CROSSTAB</code> to destructure related tables), and then restructure the flat input and update whatever underlying tables we want. *The table structure is never touched.*

 Thanks to Matt for sharing this valuable technique.